brainhack-school2025/elkhantour_project/README.md

 ## 🗓️ Deliverables
 *Code development:*
 - Python scripts with functions to perform the CWAS
-- A GitHub action repository that automatically test new request from users
+- A GitHub repository that automatically test new request from users using Github Actions
 - A python package ready to be used
 - A Container